developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-0-classification/index.md

 ### Chips-ahoy

-An open source tool, used for validating machine learning chips.
+[Chips-ahoy](https://devseed.com/chips-ahoy/) is an open-source tool, used for validating machine learning chips.
 This tool is useful when the tiles for validation are scattered.

 <figure class="align-center">
   <img src="/assets/images/image_classification_tool_chips_ahoy.gif"/>